brianfdo/mnist-digit-recognizer/README.md

 This repository currently contains two types of solutions that can classify a numeric value to a handwritten digit.

-By using the K-Nearest Neighbors classification method and a convolution neural network, I determine the number value of every handwritten digit in a dataset.
+On my first attempt to classify each handwritten number in the dataset, I used a simple K-Nearest Neighbors classification algorithm.
+From this method I achieved an accuracy of 96.603 %